AmyWeitzman/ai201-project2-fitfindr-starter/README.md

 1. **Parse the query** using regex to extract a `description`, `size` (if mentioned), and `max_price` (if mentioned).
 Filler phrases like "I'm looking for" are stripped so the search gets clean keywords.

+2. **Search listings** with progressive fallback.
+The agent tries up to four constraint combinations, stopping at the first non-empty result:
+   1. All specified filters (description + size + price)
+   2. Drop size — if size was specified but yielded no results
+   3. Drop price — if price ceiling was specified but yielded no results
+   4. Drop both size and price

-2. **Search listings** with the parsed parameters.
-If the first search returns nothing and a size was specified, the agent retries once without the size filter (in case the user's size isn't listed exactly).
-If still empty, the agent sets `session["error"]` and returns early — `suggest_outfit` is never called with empty input.
+   Every filter that was loosened is recorded in `session["search_fallbacks"]` and shown to the user as a notice (e.g. `ℹ️ Adjusted search: size filter removed (no results for size XXL).`).
+If all four attempts return empty results, the agent sets `session["error"]` and returns early — `suggest_outfit` is never called with empty input.

 3. **Select the top result** (`results[0]`) and store it in the session as `selected_item`.